atifkarim/atifkarim/README.md

 ### Hi visitor 👋

-It's Atif from Germany, would like to present my motivation, interests and skillset.
-If you have any query, feedback regarding any of my [work](https://github.com/atifkarim?tab=repositories) please place a issue.
-For personal contact take a look here
+It's Atif from Germany, would like to present my motivation, interests and skills.
+If you have any query, feedback regarding any of my [work](https://github.com/atifkarim?tab=repositories) please place an issue.

 <!-- profile view counter -->